Large-leaved trees and shrubs

 Catalpa bignonioides

-After Paulownia, the Catalpa boasts the largest single leaves among deciduous trees: they measure between 15 and 20 cm.
-They are heart-shaped, whorled (inserted at the same level around an axis) in groups of three, and have a beautiful light green colour.
-The Catalpa, with its broad foliage, adds a touch of the exotic to your garden.
-It is an ideal shade tree for medium to large gardens, reaching heights of 8 m to 13 m with a spreading, even parasol-like habit.
-Its flowering is another of its charms: it occurs in summer, producing beautiful cluster flowers that are white with purple spots, which will develop into very long pods measuring 30 to 50 cm, enhancing the exotic aspect, and which will persist on the bare tree.
+After Paulownia, Catalpa has the largest simple leaves among deciduous trees: they measure between 15 and 20 cm.
+They are cordate (heart-shaped), whorled in threes (inserted at the same level around an axis) and a lovely pale green.
+Catalpa, with its broad foliage, lends an exotic touch to your garden.
+It is an ideal shade tree for medium to large gardens; it reaches 8 to 13 m in height with a spreading, even parasol-like, habit.
+Its flowering is another of its charms: in summer it produces beautiful clustered flowers, white spotted with purple, which will turn into very long pods of 30 to 50 cm, enhancing the exotic look, and which will persist on the bare tree.
 The dwarf variety ideal for small gardens (‘Nana’) has slightly smaller leaves.

-Read also: Shade tree: adopt the Catalpa for a cool and elegant garden.
+Read also: Shade tree: choose Catalpa for a cool, elegant garden.

 Catalpa bignonoides (© Wendy Culter)